Article

 Take a short ride south of Katy Trail, crossing the Missouri River on a pedestrian/bicycle bridge, to see the state capitol in Jefferson City.

-One of the best ways to see the Show-Me State is while pedaling a bike across Missouri’s Katy Trail, the longest developed rails-to-trails project in the U.S.
+One of the best ways to see the Show-Me State is on Missouri’s Katy Trail, the longest developed rails-to-trails project in the U.S and consistently recognized as one of the nation’s premier recreational trails, frequently landing in the top 5 of USA Today’s 10Best Readers’ Choice Awards.

-Katy Trail (technically Katy Trail State Park) runs 240 miles across Missouri’s midsection, and thanks to the recently completed Rock Island Spur, more closely connects the St. Louis and Kansas City metro areas.
+Katy Trail (technically Katy Trail State Park) runs 240 miles across Missouri’s central section, and thanks to the recently completed Rock Island Spur, more closely connects the St. Louis and Kansas City metro areas.

 The flat, crushed-limestone surface is ideal for bicycling and makes for an excellent walking and jogging path.
 Certain sections also are open for horseback riding.

-The home of the Tigers – You have to make a bit of a detour to visit Columbia (population 119,000) but it’s totally worth it.
-Take the M-K-T Trail spur at McBaine and travel about nine miles northeast to visit Columbia’s downtown area and the University of Missouri-Columbia.
+• Columbia, The home of the Mizzou Tigers – Take the M-K-T Trail spur at McBaine and travel about nine miles northeast to visit Columbia’s downtown area and the University of Missouri-Columbia.

-A little Missouri history – With its founding dating to the early 1800s and hundreds of sites and structures listed in the National Register of Historic Places, Boonville (population 8,400) has abundant stories to tell.
+• Booneville – With its founding dating to the early 1800s and hundreds of sites and structures listed in the National Register of Historic Places, Boonville has abundant stories to tell.
+Located at the trailhead, visit the Rivers, Rails and Trails Museum and bike over to the Depot District housing the Mitchell Antique Motorcar Museum.

-The end of the line – The trail officially ends a few miles from Truman Lake near Clinton (population 8,900).
+• The end of the line – The trail officially ends a few miles from Truman Lake near Clinton.
 Don’t miss the Henry County Museum and Cultural Arts Center, and the 1893 Henry County Courthouse.
 As you ride from Sedalia to Clinton, the new Rock Island Spur of the Katy Trail connects at Windsor.
 From Windsor, the spur leads you northwest to the Kansas City suburb of Pleasant Hill.